 Other animals use a more aggressive sort of mimicry.
 Several moth species have developed striking designs on their wings that resemble the eyes of a larger animal.
 The back of the hawk moth caterpillar actually looks like a snake head, a frightening visage for most predators the moth would come across.
 A simpler variation on this adaptation is simple color mimicry.
 In many ecosystems, smaller poisonous animals develop a bright coloration -- predators learn to steer clear of these colors, lest they get a mouthful of venom.
 Over time, other, non-poisonous species may develop the same coloration, cashing in on the nasty reputation of the poisonous species.

 Mimicry is a different approach than ordinary camouflage, but it works toward the same end.
 By developing a certain appearance, an animal species makes itself a harder target for predators and a sneakier hunter for prey.
 In different areas around the world, you'll see all sorts of variations and combinations on the basic elements of camouflage.
 As animal species evolve, they become more and more in tune with their environment.
 Often, these sorts of adaptations are more effective survival tools than an animal's more aggressive weapons of defense (teeth, claws, beaks).
 After all, being entirely overlooked by a predator is preferable to having to put up a fight.

-For more information about animal camouflage and related topics, check out the links on the next page.
+For more information about animal camouflage and related topics, check out the links below.